hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/03b-Graphics.md

     + saving the context properties
     + saved properties: all properties effecting the drawing
     + probably save the context property values in a hardware register on the graphics card
-    + multiple contexts able to be saved consectively and restored
+    + multiple contexts able to be saved consecutively and restored
     + multiple contexts saved in stacked manner
-  + best practice: save the context before any activities modifying the context, and restore it at the end of the activities, in particular, a function
+  + __best practice__: save the context before any activities modifying the context, and restore it at the end of the activities, in particular, a function